VldmrSlvdr/online-psy-experiment-template/README.md

 ## Introduction

 This repo is an open source templates collection of psychology experiment based on `Lab.js`.
-The picked up templates are well-tested and expected to be handy bases for extending to most of practice needs.
+The picked up templates are well-tested and expected to be handy bases for any extensions to fit most of practice needs of experimental psychology researchers.

 ## How to use